-The effective elastic tensors obtained from cubic arrays of particles show cubic symmetry101.
-As a consequence, the corresponding moduli do not necessarily fulfill the Hashin- Shtrikman bounds for macroscopically isotropic materials, and often lie outside the threepoint bounds, compare table 6.3.
+Effective elastic tensors obtained by periodic homogenization of materials containing cubic arrays of particles in general show cubic symmetry101.
+As a consequence, the corresponding moduli do not necessarily fulfill the Hashin-Shtrikman bounds for macroscopically isotropic materials, and often lie outside the three-point bounds, compare table 6.3.
 Among the cubic arrays of particles, sc ones are easiest to handle by unit cell models, but their mechanical behavior shows a more pronounced anisotropy than do bcc and fcc arrangements.

 Axisymmetric cells describing staggered or non-staggered arrangements of particles can be used for materials characterization of particle-reinforced composites in full analogy with short-fiber-reinforced materials, compare figs. 6.14 and 6.15.
 By appropriate choice of the dimensions of the axisymmetric cells sc, bcc and fcc arrays of particles can be approximated to some extent, and a range of axisymmetric particle shapes can be studied.
-Such models were a mainstay of PMA modeling of materials containing particulate inhomogeneities, see, e.g., Bao et al. (1991) or LLorca (1996).
+Such models were a mainstay of numerical modeling of materials containing particulate inhomogeneities, see, e.g., Bao et al. (1991) or LLorca (1996).
 A related type of model are spherical cells (Guild and Kinloch, 1995).